Toronto Eaton Centre: Name

 At the time of the centre's opening in 1977, the complex was marketed as "The Eaton Centre", before changing its name to "Toronto Eaton Centre" in the early 1990s to disambiguate from other Eaton Centres across Canada.

 Despite the bankruptcy of the Eaton's department store chain in 1999 (and the closure of a short-lived Sears Canada-owned revival in 2002), the mall retained the Eaton Centre name, representing an ongoing tribute to Timothy Eaton and the small shop he once opened at this location.
 However, as Sears retained the Eaton's trademarks and other intellectual property (IP), the name was used under licence until December 2016, when mall owner Cadillac Fairview acquired the Eaton's IP outright.

 In early 2014, mall management began an effort to enforce usage of the full "Toronto Eaton Centre" name.
-However, at that time, exterior signage was inconsistent as to the centre's name, with signs facing Yonge–Dundas Square simply reading "Eaton Centre" while several others used the full name.
+However, at that time, exterior signage was inconsistent as to the centre's name, with signs facing Sankofa Square (formerly Yonge-Dundas Square) simply reading "Eaton Centre" while several others used the full name.
 Soon after, in September 2015, Cadillac Fairview announced it was rebranding all of its mall properties by adding the prefix "CF"; thus, the complex has subsequently been referred to as "CF Toronto Eaton Centre" by its owners.
 This branding was phased in on signage over the following year as renovations in the former Sears wing concluded.